-White House Removes LGBTQ Wording from Equal Employment Policy
+White House Removes LGBTQ Wording From Equal Employment Policy

 What’s more, according to the National Center for Transgender Equality’s Mara Keisling, it could lead to confusion.
 “If I were a manager, I’d be really afraid that other managers are going to look at this and think that these are not protected people,” she said.

 As of now, it’s still unclear whether the exclusion means the White House plans to remove LGBTQ Americans from its list of groups officially protected from discrimination, or if the shortened statement is just catering to the tastes of the president, who’s all about simplicity.
-When asked, neither the White House nor the commerce department offered an explanation.
+When asked, neither the White House nor the Department of Commerce offered an explanation.